Commutamatic IV

 How is Microfurthur a hybrid three (four? five?) ways?

-1. It’s Diesel-Electric.
+1. It’s Battery-Electric.

 Like trains, tugboats, and submarines (to name a few) going back to about 1900, the hybrid combination of a diesel engine to run a generator to charge batteries is tried and true.
 (By the way, gasoline-electric hybrids are not new with the Honda Insight or Toyota Prius.
-Ferdinand Porsche (that Porsche) built the first one in 1899.)
+Ferdinand Porsche (yes, that Porsche) built the first one in 1899.)

 Is this Lambro three-wheeler now lost to history?

 No!
 Even though it was a rusty and beat up old thing when I got it, I have been very careful not to do anything irreversible on it.
-Maybe the next caretaker of this hard-luck time-traveler will want to do a full restoration!
+Maybe the next caretaker of this hard-luck time-traveler will want to do a full restoration.

-Visit www.maxmatic.com for more information.
+Visit www.maxmatic.com for more!

 Back to the microfurthur home page.